Jeremy D. Morley

 Return of children abducted to or in Lebanon

-- Jeremy Morley has testified as an expert witness with respect to the laws and practices of Lebanon in respect of international child abduction to Lebanon, and his testimony has been accepted and relied upon.
+- Jeremy Morley has testified as an expert witness on several occasions in U.S. courts with respect to the laws and practices of Lebanon in respect of international child abduction to Lebanon, and his testimony has been accepted and relied upon.

-- There are extreme difficulties in returning a child to the United States from Lebanon when retained by a Lebanese parent.
+- There are extreme difficulties in returning a child to the United States or other countries from Lebanon when retained by a Lebanese parent.

 - Lebanon is not a party to the Hague Convention on the Civil Aspects of International Child Abduction.

 - There are no extradition treaties between Lebanon and the United States.

 - Under Lebanese law, Lebanese nationals may prevent their spouses and children (even if they are American citizens) from leaving Lebanon.

 - Lebanon does not recognize international parental kidnapping as a crime.

 - Issues of child custody and divorce in Lebanon are generally decided in religious courts under religious law.
 Thus, if the father is a Sunni Muslim and the mother is a Christian the custody of their children will normally be decided by a Sunni Muslim court.